Skip to main content

 In Blackpool, we want all children and young people with SEND to live happy healthy lives in a community that is inclusive and that supports them to achieve their ambitions.
 We believe in providing the best and easily accessible support for schools to deliver excellent education for children and young people in Blackpool.

-Following a Graduated Approach and engagement with the correct stakeholders at each stage, we can support schools.
+Following a graduated approach and engagement with the correct stakeholders at each stage, we can support schools.

 • Initial observations